ElpadoCan/SpotMAX/README.rst

    framework for multi-dimensional automatic spot detection and quantification*, bioRxiv (2024) doi: 10.1101/2024.10.22.619610

 **IMPORTANT**!
-If you use Spotiflow or any of the models available to BioImage.IO model zoo make sure to cite those too, here are the links:
+If you use Spotiflow or any of the models available at the BioImage.IO Model Zoo make sure to cite those too, here are the links:

 - `Spotiflow`_
 - `BioImage.IO`_ Model Zoo